cars parked on the side of the road

 Victoria Memorial:

-The Victoria Memorial is a large marble monument in Kolkata, inaugurated in 1921 in memory of the Late Queen of England, Queen Victoria.
+The Victoria Memorial is a large marble monument in Kolkata cities, inaugurated in 1921 in memory of the Late Queen of England, Queen Victoria.
 She was the empress of India from 1876 to 1901.

 • Entry Fee: